 Visit the Student Financial Services website to find a list of awards, scholarships, bursaries and other forms of assistance.

 All upper-year applications, including Transfer, Letter of Permission and National Committee on Accreditation (NCA) applications, are due.
 You must submit all documentation directly to OLSAS.

 Third-party documents, including transcripts, confidential letters of reference and NCA recommendations are due.

-Decisions on transfer, Letter of Permission and NCA applications are typically made in July.
+We typically make decisions on Transfer, Letter of Permission and NCA applications in July.